site24x7/plugins/kong/README.md

 The agent will automatically execute the plugin within five minutes and user can see the plugin monitor under Site24x7 > Plugins > Plugin Integrations.

 ### Metrics Captured

+Name		            	| Description		            	| Unit
+---         		   	|   ---					| ---
+connections_waiting | metric calculates the current number of idle client connections waiting for a request. | [connection] connections_accepted | metric calculates the total number of accepted client connections. | [connection] connections_handled | metric calculates the total number of handled connections.
+Generally, the parameter value is the same as accepts unless some resource limits have been reached. | [connection] connections_active | metric calculates the acurrent number of active client connections including Waiting connections. | [connection] connections_reading | metric calculates the current number of connections where Kong is reading the request header.  | [connection] total_requests | metric calculates the total number of client requests. | [connection] connections_writing | metric calculates the current number of connections where nginx is writing the response back to the client. | [connection] kong_bandwidth.egress | metric calculates the total bandwidth (egress->upload) in bytes consumed by the service in Kong. | [byte] kong_bandwidth.ingress | metric calculates the total bandwidth (ingress->download) in bytes consumed by the service in Kong. | [byte] kong_datastore_reachable | metric shows whether the kong server datastore is reachable or not (SAFE/CRITICAL).  | [connectivity] kong_http_status | metric shows the status code for customer per service/route in Kong. | [code] kong_latency_bucket.kong | metric calculates the latency bucket added by kong latnecy for each service/route in Kong. | [millisecond] kong_latency_bucket.request | metric calculates the latency bucket added by request latnecy for each service/route in Kong. | [millisecond] kong_latency_bucket.upstream | metric calculates the latency bucket added by upstream latnecy for each service/route in Kong. | [millisecond] kong_latency_count.kong | metric calculates the latency count added by kong latnecy for each service/route in Kong. | [millisecond] kong_latency_count.request | metric calculates the latency count added by request latnecy for each service/route in Kong. | [millisecond] kong_latency_count.upstream | metric calculates the latency count added by upstream latnecy for each service/route in Kong. | [millisecond] kong_latency_sum.kong | metric calculates the latency sum added by kong latnecy for each service/route in Kong. | [millisecond] kong_latency_sum.request | metric calculates the latency sum added by request latnecy for each service/route in Kong. | [millisecond] kong_latency_sum.upstream | metric calculates the latency sum added by upstream latnecy for each service/route in Kong. | [millisecond]
 ---
-	connections_waiting -> metric calculate the current number of connections where nginx is writing the response back to the client. [connection]

-	connections_accepted -> metric calculates the total number of accepted client connections. [connection]

-	connections_handled -> metric calculates the total number of handled connections.
-Generally, the parameter value is the same as accepts unless some resource limits have been reached. [connection]

-	connections_active -> metric calculate the acurrent number of active client connections including Waiting connections. [connection]

-	connections_reading -> metric calculate the current number of connections where Kong is reading the request header. [connection]

-	total_requests -> metric calculate the total number of client requests. [connection]

-	connections_writing -> metric calculate the current number of connections where nginx is writing the response back to the client. [connection]

-	kong_bandwidth.egress -> metric calculate the total bandwidth (egress->upload) in bytes consumed by the service in Kong [byte]

-	kong_bandwidth.ingress -> metric calculate the total bandwidth (ingress->download) in bytes consumed by the service in Kong [byte]

-	kong_datastore_reachable -> metric shows whether the kong server datastore is reachable or not (SAFE/CRITICAL). [connectivity]

-	kong_http_status -> metric shows the status code for customer per service/route in Kong [code]

-	kong_latency_bucket.kong -> metric calculate the latency bucket added by kong latnecy for each service/route in Kong. [millisecond]

-	kong_latency_bucket.request -> metric calculate the latency bucket added by request latnecy for each service/route in Kong. [millisecond]

-	kong_latency_bucket.upstream -> metric calculate the latency bucket added by upstream latnecy for each service/route in Kong. [millisecond]

-	kong_latency_count.kong -> metric calculate the latency count added by kong latnecy for each service/route in Kong. [millisecond]

-	kong_latency_count.request -> metric calculate the latency count added by request latnecy for each service/route in Kong. [millisecond]

-	kong_latency_count.upstream -> metric calculate the latency count added by upstream latnecy for each service/route in Kong. [millisecond]

-	kong_latency_sum.kong -> metric calculate the latency sum added by kong latnecy for each service/route in Kong. [millisecond]

-	kong_latency_sum.request -> metric calculate the latency sum added by request latnecy for each service/route in Kong. [millisecond]

-	kong_latency_sum.upstream -> metric calculate the latency sum added by upstream latnecy for each service/route in Kong. [millisecond]